- Early History of Roundabout Capacity Estimation

 Calibration requires a very large sample of “at-capacity” data over many sites to derive the mean of the capacity measurements.
 If these Qe/Qc lines are produced from data collected from an intersection that isn’t "at-capacity," the calibrated line will not represent true capacity.
 Measuring gaps is challenging by itself, with wide variation and potential error in measuring gaps.
 This aspect of calibration introduces a major obstacle since data collection requires very specific conditions and varies greatly from site to site.

-The recently released Rodel V1-Win has many new features added to facilitate the Planning, Geometric Design and Traffic Analysis of roundabouts.
+Rodel has many features to facilitate the Planning, Geometric Design and Traffic Analysis of roundabouts.